SAP-samples/cloud-nodejs-oflm/README.md

 ## Implementing Authentication and Authorization

-The steps below describe how authentication and authorization is implemented in the ESPM application.
+The steps below describe how authentication and authorization is implemented in the OFLM application.

 ### Service-to-service communications by propagating a business user